 How Do I Protect Myself From Prop 65 Liability?

 A business can protect itself from Prop 65 liability by labeling its product or ensuring the product does not require labeling.
-Often, a company does not know what chemicals are in the products they manufacturer, distribute, or sell, and, if a listed chemical is present, what level of exposure it creates.
+Often, a company does not know what chemicals are in the products they manufacture, distribute, or sell, and, if a listed chemical is present, what level of exposure it creates.
 Nonetheless, there are several different steps a company can consider to reduce legal exposure.

-Product Testing:SEMA can assist members in finding laboratories that can test their products for listed chemicals.
+Product Testing: SEMA can assist members in finding laboratories that can test their products for listed chemicals.
 Laboratory testing to determine if your product contains a listed chemical and how much (the concentration of the listed chemical, usually listed in parts-per-million) is relatively inexpensive.
 However, such laboratory testing will not determine the amount of exposure (usually listed in micrograms/day) to which the product exposes the consumer.
 A toxicology expert can evaluate your product for exposure amounts, but it can cost up to $10,000 per product.

 Nonetheless, lab testing alone can be very useful because it can determine how much of a listed chemical is present in the product, if at all.
 Before filing a notice-of-violation, plaintiffs’ attorneys usually conduct laboratory testing only and base their prosecution on the results of those tests.
-Settlement agreements often contain provisions that commit a manufacture to reduce the concentration of the listed chemical without any reference to exposure.
+Settlement agreements often contain provisions that commit a manufacturer to reduce the concentration of the listed chemical without any reference to exposure.

 Often, businesses choose to coordinate laboratory testing with an attorney to insulate test results from discovery under work-product privilege.
 Testing results should be kept in your records in case you become subject to a Prop 65 action.
 If laboratory testing confirms that a product contains concentrations likely to trigger the Prop 65 warning obligation, you can either comply with the labeling requirements or, if feasible, reformulate the product so it does not contain the listed chemical.

-“Pre-Emptive” Warnings: Even if a business is not certain whether a product requires warning, it can choose to comply with the Prop 65 warning requirements as a pre-emptive measure.
+“Pre-Emptive” Warnings: Even if a business is not certain whether a product requires a warning, it can choose to comply with the Prop 65 warning requirements as a pre-emptive measure.
 Often, the cost of providing a warning is lower than the cost of laboratory testing and can help insulate a business from being sued.
 Although the California Attorney General looks at “over-warning” with disfavor, we are unaware of any cases brought against a business for labeling a product that does not require one.
 In some cases, a pre-emptive warning may be the most cost-effective way to mitigate risk.

-In cases where on-product or on-packaging warnings are not feasible, a business may choose to provide a pre-emptive warning listing the chemical most likely to be in the product (for example, if a tool has PVC handles, a warning for DEHP).
-One must tread carefully, because if the product does not contain the chemical that is subject to the warning requirement but contains another chemical that is, the warning will not be compliant.
+After the new regulations take effect, preemptive warnings will be generally more difficult because businesses will be required to list at least one chemical for which the warning is required.
+In cases where on-product or on-packaging warnings are not feasible, a business may choose to provide a preemptive warning listing the chemical most likely to be in the product (for example, if a tool has PVC handles, a warning for DEHP).
+One must tread carefully because if the product does not contain the chemical subject to the warning requirement, but contains another chemical, the warning will not be compliant.

 Contracts: Businesses can protect themselves through agreements with upstream suppliers or sellers requiring them to label a product, certify that a product does not require labeling, or indemnify the business for Prop 65 violations.